Human waste could have much to tell us about how COVID-19 works and help the UK and other countries develop their response strategy.

 Three UKRI-funded projects are examining human waste to increase our understanding of COVID-19 on an individual and city-wide level.

-Initial studies showed that over 60 percent of COVID-19 positive patients had gastrointestinal symptoms like diarrhoea, nausea and vomiting, and the disease was found in their faecal samples.
+Initial studies showed that over 60% of COVID-19 positive patients had gastrointestinal symptoms like diarrhoea, nausea and vomiting, and the disease was found in their faecal samples.

-A NERC-funded study, led by scientists at Bangor University, is sampling wastewater from households across Wales in the hope of creating an early warning system for communities.
+A study funded by the Natural Environment Research Council (NERC) – led by scientists at Bangor University – is sampling wastewater from households across Wales in the hope of creating an early warning system for communities.

 Professor David Jones has been working with Welsh Water and United Utilities on the project, which tracks the inactive virus through wastewater.